MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Cronometer’s verified database contains approximately 1.2 million foods and recently expanded from tracking 84 to 92 nutrients, adding soluble and insoluble fiber, omega-3 and omega-6 subtypes, phytate, and oxalate.
 All but one of these newly added nutrients are also tracked by MyNetDiary within its 108.
 The one addition unique to Cronometer is phytate.

-Cronometer supplements its research-grade data with several country-specific databases: the Canadian Nutrient File (CNF), McCance and Widdowson’s Composition of Foods (CoFID, UK), the Dutch Food Composition Database (NEVO), the Australian Food Composition Database (NUTTAB), and the Irish Food Composition Database (IFCDB).
-These add generic food entries for regional products, which can be useful for users outside North America.
+Cronometer also incorporates several country-specific databases (Canadian, UK, Dutch, Australian, and Irish), which add regional food entries useful for users outside North America.
 For branded products and barcode scanning, Cronometer uses Nutritionix (400,000+ products) and the USDA FDC UPC database.

 Food Logging Speed